GopisDevOps/terraform-projects/Introduction/Install.md

 - Click on "your codespaces" as shown in the [Image](../Images/codespaces-location.png)
 - Codespaces will provide you a virtual machine with Ubuntu and VS Code by default.
 - Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for Linux.

-## Linux

-- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for Linux.

-## macOS

-- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for macOS.